 - The basic overtime rule for employees of a municipal district or Metis settlement employed in road construction or maintenance, or snow removal from roads is 10 hours per day or 191 per month, whichever is greater.

-- Municipal district or Metis settlement employees employed in:
+Municipal district or Metis settlement employees are considered a road construction and maintenance employee if they are employed in:

 - road construction